 Freelancers Union’s founder Sara Horowitz is now CEO of Trupo — a new kind of company that provides freelancers access to benefits including accident and critical illness insurance.

 When I founded Freelancers Union over 20 years ago, I knew that the freelance workforce was here to stay and that the interests and concerns of independent workers needed representation.
-Now, I’m launching Trupo in New York — to offer freelance professionals access to the enhanced benefits that HR departments give full-timers.
+Now, I have launched Trupo in New York, New Jersey, and Texas — to offer freelance professionals access to the enhanced benefits that HR departments give full-timers.
 These benefits, including accident and critical illness plans, are another important step in building a framework that supports freelancers and help safeguard their economic security.

 Many freelancers have work that is consistent and reliable, but the reality is that freelance work can often be intermittent.
 This cycle of episodic work disqualifies freelancers for aid and government programs that would normally keep a worker afloat if they ever got hurt or sick and needed time to heal.
 Right now, if a freelancer is ill and can’t work then they simply don’t get paid.
 At its core, Trupo believes joining together is the path for our freelance community to lead meaningful and sustainable lives.
 Our current system of tethering workers to employers is outdated and it is time to create a system for all those who don’t fit within the confines of a “traditional” employee.
 That’s why Trupo can be used by all independent workers: part-timers, contractors, self employed, gig workers, temporary, and freelancers.
 Sacrifices come with the territory, but sacrificing your security shouldn’t be one of them.